apmckinlay/gsuneido/docs/index.md

 This means we can't use the **binary** floating point numbers normally provided by hardware and languages.

-Dnum has a 64 bit coefficient and 8 bit sign and exponent.
+Dnum has a 64 bit coefficient, an 8 bit sign, and an 8 bit exponent.
 Only 16 of the possible 19 decimal digits are used.
 This allows splitting into two 8 decimal digit halves which fit into 32 bits for faster processing.
 The coefficient is kept “maximized” i.e. “shifted” left as far as possible.

-It would be more compact to combine a 56 bit coefficient and 8 bit exponent into a single 64 bit value.
-But we want to be able to store 64 integers, especially for the Windows interface.

 See also [Bit Twiddling (Dnum)](https://thesoftwarelife.blogspot.com/2018/03/bit-twiddling.html)